PacktPublishing/Effective-Angular/business-tools-monorepo/README.md

 ## Start the app

-To start the development server run `nx serve invoicing`.
+To start the development server run `nx serve finance-expenses-registration`.
 Open your browser and navigate to http://localhost:4200/.
 Happy coding!

 ## Generate code